Embedded Operating Systems: Linux vs RTOS - When to Choose Each Architecture

 return LFS_ERR_OK;

-Linux provides "soft" real-time capabilities through scheduling policies and priority adjustments, but cannot guarantee hard deadlines.
-Our Linux-based image processing demonstrates this perfectly:
+Soft real-time on Linux.
+Linux offers "soft" real-time through scheduling policies and priority adjustment, but can't guarantee hard deadlines.
+Our image processing thread sets real-time priority and still sees meaningfully variable timing:

 void *image_processing_thread(void *arg) {